-6.2 A certificant shall meet all CFP Board requirements, including continuing education requirements, to retain the right to use the CFP® marks.
+6.2 A certificant shall meet all CFP Board requirements, including continuing education requirements, to retain the right to use the CFP \mathbb{R} marks.

 This Rule lays out the requirement that a CFP Board certificant must complete continuing education requirements.
-Currently, this requirement is 30 units of continuing education, including 2 units under the Code of Ethics.
+Currently, this requirement is 30 units of continuing education, including 2 units on the Code and 28 units from any combination of at least two of the core topic areas.